nl-design-system/nlds-community-blocks/readme.md

 For the latest building commands check the package.json.

 We have a watch command for the WordPress blocks and its assets.
-Due to the lack of support of the WP Block watcher we're calling the `npm run start`, for the assets we run `npm run start-assets`.
+Due to the lack of support of the WP Block watcher we're calling the `pnpm run start`, for the assets we run `pnpm run start-assets`.